sanjaybharkatiya/financial-detective/README.md

 - **Companies** — Organizations mentioned in the document
 - **Risk Factors** — Business risks and uncertainties disclosed
-- **Dollar Amounts** — Monetary figures reported
+- **Dollar Amounts** — Monetary figures reported with contextual meaning

-The system features a provider-agnostic architecture supporting OpenAI GPT-4o, Google Gemini, and local Ollama models for intelligent entity and relationship extraction, then validates the output against a strict schema before rendering a visual graph.
+The system features a provider-agnostic architecture supporting OpenAI GPT-4o, Google Gemini, and local Ollama models for intelligent entity and relationship extraction.
+Outputs are validated against a strict Pydantic schema before rendering as JSON, Mermaid diagrams, and interactive HTML visualizations.
 All extracted entities and relationships must be explicitly present in the source text.

 ---